Skip to content

 In the diagram, you can see the way White usually develops the pieces in the London system.

-All that will bring you great results initially, but there is a huge drawback of this approach.
+All that will bring you great results initially, but there is a huge drawback to this approach.
 It is not a principled opening; you don’t fight for the initiative here and you get used to the simplicity of it.
 At some point, you get bored with playing the same stuff repeatedly.
 Also, you won’t get many different positions and pawn structures to practice.
 This will make your chess understanding quite poor and narrow and will slow down your development drastically.

 In general, this is a decent opening, but it should never be the only system you play.
 Be more versatile!